Vjekoslava Huljić: Songwriting career

 In 1981, Huljić debuted at the annual Zagrebfest with a song titled "Ne brini ništa".
 She continued her songwriting career with several songs from Magazin albums which was then still emerging as a band.
 Two of the biggest hits she wrote for the band while Ljiljana Nikolovska was still its lead singer were "Rano ranije", "Balkanska ulica" and "Ljube se dobri, loši, zli".
 On several of the earlier Magazin songs, she also worked together with Serbian songwriter Marina Tucaković.
-In 1991, when Nikolovska was leavaing the group, she was succeeded by Danijela Martinović; Huljić wrote several of the biggest hits she sang in the group, which include "Da mi te zaljubit u mene (Starimo dušo)", "Čari" and "Tišina" which were all included on the album Da mi te zaljubit u mene (1991).
+In 1991, when Nikolovska was leaving the group, she was succeeded by Danijela Martinović; Huljić wrote several of the biggest hits she sang in the group, which include "Da mi te zaljubit u mene (Starimo dušo)", "Čari" and "Tišina" which were all included on the album Da mi te zaljubit u mene (1991).
 As the album was being released in the period of the Croatian War of Independence (1991-1995), she wrote the antiwar and peace-promoting song "Mir, mir, mir do neba".
 When Martinović embarked on a solo career, Huljić also served as one of the main songwriters of her songs "Zovem te ja" (1996) and "Da je slađe zaspati" (1998).
 She is also the songwriter of many top singles arranged and produced by her husband Tonči Huljić, a musician and a producer.

 1986-onwards: Poem and novel writing

-She emerged as a writer in 1986, when she published her first collection of poems, titled Jutrooki.
+She emerged as a writer in 1986 when she published her first collection of poems, titled Jutrooki.
 After that, she also published several children's books and novels.
 In 2020, she received the Anto Gardaš Prize for her novel Moj Titanic ne tone.
 In 2022, Vjekoslava Huljić presented her fourteenth book titled La Petite Marie by publisher Večernji list.
 The book, which takes place in Split and Paris, revolves around family life and the search for identity and roots.
 Upon its release, the book was described as the author's "most mature work yet".